AugustineAykara/Data-Structure-In-C/README.md

 1. Different Searching methods
 2. Different Sorting methods
+3. String Concatenation
-3. Linked list implementation in C
+4. Linked list implementation in C
-4. Stack implementation using array
+5. Stack implementation using array
-5. Stack implementation using linked list
+6. Stack implementation using linked list
-6. Queue implementation using array
+7. Queue implementation using array
-7. Queue implementation using linked list
+8. Queue implementation using linked list
-8. Creation of a polynomial using linked list
+9. Creation of a polynomial using linked list
-9. Addition of a polynomial using linked list
+10. Addition of a polynomial using linked list
-10. Implementation of doubly ended queue in C
+11. Implementation of doubly ended queue in C
-11. Conversion and evaluation of infix expressions to postfix expressions using stack.
+12. Conversion and evaluation of infix expressions to postfix expressions using stack.